nauam/Courses/docs/api/rundeck-api.md

 ::: incubating
 :::

-Returns metadata about the current License for QW Control Enterprise.
+Returns metadata about the current License for Rundeck Enterprise.

 **Request:**